For some details see her talk to the NC Center for NonProfits conference: Beyond E-mail.

 On the other hand, here’s what you need to know:

-When a site is using RSS, there will be RSS icons (, ) or links with the words “rss” or “xml” or “atom” that point to those “helper” files.
+2. When a site is “syndicated”, there will be RSS icons (RSS png 14x14, RSS text icon) or links with the words “rss” or “xml” or “atom” that point to those “helper” files.

-Now the “helper” files are useful for programs.
+3. Now the “helper” files are useful for programs.
 They’re not meant for people to read.
-So if you click one one (try it now:), you’ll see a document that, depending on your browser, may be very hard to read.
+So if you click one one (try it now: RSS png 14x14), you’ll see a document that, depending on your browser, may be very hard to read.
 But computer programs can read it just fine, and they can generate output like

-What does this mean to you?
+4. What does this mean to you?
 Well, you can get updated when the site changes, just like the Raleigh/Wake County site is automagically updated when this site (the AAUW NC site) changes.
 You can use an RSS reader (see the paper referenced at the top or check out RSSOwl), watch for tools at Google or Yahoo! where you can add the RSS address, or simply use your regular e-mail program.
-If your e-mail program doesn’t already support “subscribing” to RSS feeds, you can still read “rss” via e-mail: just copy the address of the RSS file (the one the icon or RSS link takes you to) and paste it into the box you’ll find at www.rssfwd.com.
+If your e-mail program doesn’t already support “subscribing” to RSS feeds, you can still read “rss” via e-mail: just copy the address of the RSS file (the one the icon or RSS link takes you to) and paste it into the box you’ll find at www.feedblitz.com.
 Click submit, then enter your e-mail address, click subscribe, and voila!
-You’ll get an e-mail whenever the content that the feed is describing is updating!
+After you respond to a confirmation e-mail, you’ll get an e-mail whenever the content that the feed is describing is updating!

 Best wishes.
 Please contact Nancy if you’ve got questions or want to schedule a web conference where these ideas can be demonstrated!

-With the release of Windows Vista and IE 7 earlier this year, RSS support is getting more widely distributed.
-It’s getting easier and easier to “subscribe” to feeds, so you may be able to subscribe with a couple of clicks - no copy and paste required.
+• With the release of Windows Vista and IE 7 in early 2008, RSS support is getting more widely distributed.
+It’s getting easier and easier to “subscribe” to feeds, so you may be able to subscribe with a couple of clicks – no copy and paste required.

 Updates: